Tuesday, February 6, 2018

 Ahimsa walk

-The second destination to Ongur ( Karikampattu, a Village on the way to Tindivanam ).
+The second destination to Ongur (Karikampattu, a village on the way to Tindivanam).
 This Tirthankara sculpture is installed in front of a Shiva temple by the side of the National Highway, before Tindivanam.
 Hope this sculpture is unfinished and there is no proportion to the mukkudai and the Tirthankaras.
-There are no samaratharis, even The base is not visible due to the concreting of the floor.
+There are no samaratharis, and even the base is not visible due to the concreting of the floor.

 LOCATION OF THE TIRTHANKARA: CLICK HERE